Intel-bigdata/SSM/docs/ssm-deployment-guide.md

    c.
 Check if there is already a SmartDaemon process running

    d.
-Got to logs under ${SMART_HOME}/logs directory, to find any useful clues in the log file.
+Check logs under ${SMART_HOME}/logs directory, to find any useful clues in the log file.

 2. UI can not show hot files list